thybag/PJAX-Standalone/readme.md

 ### Using PJAX-Standalone programmatically

-You can invoke a pjax page load programmitcally by calling the pjax.invoke() method.
+You can invoke a pjax page load programmatically by calling the pjax.invoke() method.
 At minimum the pjax invoke method must be given a url and container attribute.
 It can also be provided with a title, parseLinksOnload setting and any callbacks you wish to use.